ocean-tracking-network/node-manager-training/_episodes/09_Supplementary notebooks.md

 ## create and update contacts' notebook

 This notebook can be used to add new contacts to a project and update existing contacts in the database.
+Note: you cannot change someone's email address using this tool.

 ## Active Tags and IUCN Status